If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 The Dracaena marginata plant has an extensive root system; therefore, its roots can usually occupy a lot of space.
 The Marginata plant’s roots grow gradually, giving the plant plenty of time to repot it.

-The Dracaena marginata plant is an ornamental plant that is mostly grown for decorative purposes.
+The Dracaena marginata plant is an ornamental plant mostly grown for decorative purposes.
 Therefore, I suggest you get a plain white pot for your Dragon Tree plant so that its vibrant green leaves and attractive white flowers in a delicate white container make an eye-catching sight.

 Remember to clean all your gardening tools before using them on the plant.